What is Mount Cameroon National Park known for?

 A: Partially sunny days with periods of rain, which can be heavy at times, are expected at the end of June into July.
 Temperatures will be warm and humid at the start of the hike and become cooler as we ascend.
 Night time temperatures at camp may be in the 40s.
 It is best to pack layers.

 Q: How many nights will we be camping?

-A: We will be camping for two nights in Korup National Park.
+A: We will be camping for two nights on Mount Cameroon and utilizing local cabins.

 Q: What essential items do I need to bring?

-A: Hiking boots, day pack, rain gear, bug repellant, headlight/flashlight, and personal toiletries are essential.
+A: Waterproof hiking shoes/boots, day pack, rain gear, bug repellant, headlight/flashlight, hiking poles, and personal toiletries are essential.

 Q: What will we need to carry while hiking?